 Drugs and toxins, most commonly acetaminophen

-In developing countries, viral hepatitis is usually considered the most common cause; in developed countries, toxins are usually considered the most common cause.
+In countries with poor sanitation, viral hepatitis is usually considered the most common cause; in countries where there is effective sanitation, toxins are usually considered the most common cause.

 Overall, the most common viral cause is hepatitis B Hepatitis B, Acute Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
 It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Fulminant hepatitis and... read more , often with hepatitis D Hepatitis D Hepatitis D is caused by a defective RNA virus (delta agent) that can replicate only in the presence of hepatitis B virus.
 It occurs uncommonly as a coinfection with acute hepatitis B or as... read more coinfection; hepatitis C is not a common cause.
 Other possible viral causes include cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
 Severe... read more , Epstein-Barr virus Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more , herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
-Common severe infections include encephalitis... read more , human herpesvirus 6, parvovirus B19 Erythema Infectiosum Erythema infectiosum, acute infection with parvovirus B19, causes mild constitutional symptoms and a blotchy or maculopapular rash beginning on the cheeks and spreading primarily to exposed... read more , varicella-zoster virus Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
-It usually begins with mild constitutional symptoms that are followed... read more , hepatitis A virus (rarely), hepatitis E virus (especially if contracted during pregnancy), and viruses that cause hemorrhagic fever (see Overview of Arbovirus, Arenavirus, and Filovirus Infections Overview of Arbovirus, Arenavirus, and Filovirus Infections ).
+Common severe infections include encephalitis... read more , human herpesvirus 6, parvovirus B19 Erythema Infectiosum (Parvovirus B19 Infection) Erythema infectiosum is caused by acute infection with human parvovirus B19.
+In children, it causes mild constitutional symptoms and a blotchy or maculopapular rash beginning on the cheeks and... read more , varicella-zoster virus Chickenpox Chickenpox is an acute, systemic, usually childhood infection caused by the varicella-zoster virus (human herpesvirus type 3).
+It usually begins with mild constitutional symptoms that are followed... read more , hepatitis A virus Hepatitis A Hepatitis A is caused by an enterically transmitted RNA virus that, in older children and adults, causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Young... read more , hepatitis E virus Hepatitis E Hepatitis E is caused by an enterically transmitted RNA virus and causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
+Fulminant hepatitis and death are rare... read more (especially if contracted during pregnancy), and viruses that cause hemorrhagic fever (see Overview of Arbovirus, Arenavirus, and Filovirus Infections Overview of Arbovirus, Arenavirus, and Filovirus Infections ).

 Less common causes include

 Vascular causes include hepatic vein thrombosis (Budd-Chiari syndrome Budd-Chiari Syndrome Budd-Chiari syndrome is obstruction of hepatic venous outflow that originates anywhere from the small hepatic veins inside the liver to the inferior vena cava and right atrium.
 Manifestations... read more ), ischemic hepatitis Ischemic Hepatitis Ischemic hepatitis is diffuse liver damage due to an inadequate blood or oxygen supply.
 (See also Overview of Vascular Disorders of the Liver.)
 Causes are most often systemic: Impaired hepatic... read more , portal vein thrombosis Portal Vein Thrombosis Portal vein thrombosis causes portal hypertension and consequent gastrointestinal bleeding from varices, usually in the lower esophagus or stomach.
 Diagnosis is based on ultrasonography.
 Treatment... read more , and hepatic sinusoidal obstruction syndrome (also called hepatic veno-occlusive disease Sinusoidal Obstruction Syndrome Hepatic sinusoidal obstruction syndrome is caused by endothelial injury, leading to nonthrombotic occlusion of the terminal hepatic venules and hepatic sinusoids, rather than of the hepatic... read more ), which is sometimes drug- or toxin-induced.
-Metabolic causes include acute fatty liver of pregnancy Fatty liver of pregnancy Hepatic disorders in pregnancy may be Unique to pregnancy Preexisting Coincident with pregnancy and possibly exacerbated by pregnancy Jaundice may result from nonobstetric or obstetric conditions. read more , HELLP syndrome (hemolysis, elevated values on liver tests, and low platelets), Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that tends to occur after some acute viral infections, particularly when salicylates are used.
-Diagnosis... read more , and Wilson disease Wilson Disease Wilson disease results in accumulation of copper in the liver and other organs.
+Metabolic causes include acute fatty liver of pregnancy Fatty liver of pregnancy Hepatic disorders in pregnancy may be Unique to pregnancy Preexisting Coincident with pregnancy and possibly exacerbated by pregnancy Jaundice may result from nonobstetric or obstetric conditions. read more , HELLP syndrome (hemolysis, elevated values on liver tests, and low platelets), Reye syndrome Reye Syndrome Reye syndrome is a rare form of acute encephalopathy and fatty infiltration of the liver that occurs almost exclusively in children The cause of Reye syndrome is unknown, but many cases seem... read more , and Wilson disease Wilson Disease Wilson disease results in accumulation of copper in the liver and other organs.
 Hepatic or neurologic symptoms develop.
 Diagnosis is based on a low serum ceruloplasmin level, high urinary excretion... read more .
 Other causes include autoimmune hepatitis Overview of Chronic Hepatitis Chronic hepatitis is hepatitis that lasts > 6 months.
 Common causes include hepatitis B and C viruses, nonalcoholic steatohepatitis (NASH), alcohol-related liver disease, and autoimmune liver... read more , metastatic liver infiltration, heatstroke, and sepsis.
 The cause cannot be determined in up to 20% of cases.

 Pathophysiology of Acute Liver Failure